LIVING IN ASIA?

-UK Pension Transfer Advice for Expatriates in China
+UK Pension Transfer Advice for Expatriates in Asia

 Make sure that you get the most from your UK pensions!

 Having worked in the UK, or for a British company, you may have acquired UK pension assets.

 Are you currently living in Asia with no real knowledge or understanding of how to get the best from your UK pensions?

 Join the millions of people worldwide who have transferred their UK pension in to SIPP’s and QROPS for the following reasons:

 “Too Generous” says the Pensions Regulator.
 We are currently in a climate of very generous transfer values.
 For Defined Benefit (final salary) schemes, the burden of offering ‘so-called’ benefits for life, combined with several years of historically low-interest rates, has generally resulted in higher than normal transfer values (CETV’s) for those wishing to transfer out.

 Whilst one should always carefully consider giving up the so-called ‘guarantee of an income for life’, and that Defined Benefit schemes have traditionally been considered very valuable, high transfer values combined with the other associated benefits of transferring out presents interesting options for what to do with one’s pension assets!